chotchki/feophant/README.md

 Got further into the index manager.
 Unfortunately I need a lock manager to let it even pass the smell test.
 Time to go on a wild goose chase again!
 (This project is great for someone with ADHD to have fun on!)

+The lock manager design/code is done but I'm not happy with using a rwlock to protect a tag.
+I really want to have the lock protect the content but that needs a way for me to support writeback.
+I think I need to build out two more things, a WAL mechanism and a buffer manager.

+I guess I need to commit to doing this for reals.
+However I am worried about reaching a point of partially working for a while like when I did the type fixing.
+We'll see how this goes.

+For now, the index implementation is now on hold until I get an integrated I/O subsystem and a stubbed out WAL.

 **TODO**